Nottingham Urban Area

-with a minimum area of 20 hectares (200,000 m^{2}), while settlements within 200 metres of each other are linked.
+with a minimum area of 20 hectares (200,000 m^{2}), while settlements within 200 metres of each other with a direct road route are linked.
 It consists of the city of Nottingham and the adjoining urban areas of Nottinghamshire and Derbyshire, in the East Midlands of England.
-It had a total population of 729,977 at the time of the 2011 census.
-This was an increase of almost 10% since the 2001 census recorded population of 666,358, due to population increases, reductions and several new sub-divisions.
+It had a total population of 719,400 at the time of the 2021 census.
+This was an decrease of almost 1.5% since the 2011 census recorded population of 729,977, although there were population increases on several new sub-divisions, there were also a number of reductions in areas.